 Want you cover letter editing to?
 I will also do this for a fee of £99.

 Interested in my personalised Cabin Crew CV service?
-Just reply to this e-mail and we can get the ball rolling!
+Just e-mail me at email@example.com and we can get the ball rolling!